AndrewWarrington33/AndrewWarrington33.github.io/_pages/about.md

 Biography
 ---------
 I was born and raised in Northern Virginia (NOVA), approximately 25 minutes from Washington, D.C.
 I attended the University of Virginia where I graduated with a Bachelor of Science with majors in Biology and Psychology.
-Shortly after graduation, I moved up to Boston and have since been working at Dana-Farber Cancer Institute.
+Shortly after graduation, I moved to Boston and have since been working at Dana-Farber Cancer Institute.

 Research Interests
 ------------------